Chernobyllight/Chernobyllight.github.io/_pages/about.md

   - /about.html
 ---

-Now, I am serving as a Computer Vision Algorithm Researcher at SenseTime Research.
+Now, I am serving as an Algorithm Researcher at SenseTime Research.

 Before that, I received my M.S. degree at [Spatial Artificial Intelligence Lab](https://sysu-sail.net/) (SAIL), Sun Yat-sen University (SYSU).
 My advisors are [Yulan Guo](https://www.yulanguo.cn/) and [Longguang Wang](https://longguangwang.github.io/).
 I received my B.S. degree from the School of Information and Software Engineering, University of Electronic Science and Technology of China (UESTC) in 2023.